diegolikescode/diegolikescode/README.md

 ## Hello there :milky_way

-#### :alien: I'm currently seeking enough knowledge to build a simple Blockchain from scratch. 🤔
+#### :alien: I'm currently seeking enough knowledge to build a simple blockchain from scratch. 🤔

 #### :octocat:🧠 Learning blockchain and peer to peer protocols